KennethHoff/dotfiles/readme.md

    - While it doesn't support _everything_ that NixOS in its entirety does, it seems to support many.
 Also, you can install `homebrew` apps through `nix-darwin` so there's seemingly no reason not to just migrate.
    - I imagine it's recommended to factory reset the Mac before doing this, but I know it's technically not required.

+- [ ] Improve screen recording / screenshot support
+   - Currently we use something called `grimblast` to screenshot.
+It's great; It supports `save`, `copy to clipboard` (and both) in a single command.
+However, what it doesn't support is video recording or image manipulation, like [ShareX](https://github.com/ShareX/ShareX) on Windows.
+   - [ ] Preview/notification when you take a screenshot.
+       - This is just a nice-to-have.
+   - [ ] "Low effort" video recording that allows you to record a specified region.
+       - Ideally identical UX as taking a screenshot, to reduce friction.

 - [ ] Simplify bootstrapping of new hosts.
    - While this is far from complicated/time-consuming, there are obvious improvements that can be made here.
 Look into if it's possible to create a one-liner that does it all (`curl *** | sh`)